wireapp/roman/README.md

     "type": "conversation.new_image",
     "botId": "216efc31-d483-4bd6-aec7-4adc2da50ca5",
     "userId": "4dfc5c70-dcc8-4d9e-82be-a3cbe6661107",
-    "token": "...",
-    "image": "..." // Base64 encoded image
+    "token": "...", // use this token to reply to this message - valid for 20 sec "image": "..." // Base64 encoded image
 }
 ```

+### Posting back to Wire conversation

 If the event contains `token` field this `token` can be used to respond to this event by sending `Outgoing Message` like:

-### Posting back to Wire conversation
-In order to post text or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation`
-You must also specify the HTTP header as `Authorization: <token>` where `token` was obtained in `init` or other events
- like: `new_text` or `new_image` ...

 Example:
 ```
 POST https://services.zinfra.io/proxy/conversation -d '{"type": "text", "text": "Hello!"}' \
--H'Authorization:eyJhbGciOiJIUzM4NCJ9.eyJpc3MiOiJodHRwczovL3dpcmUuY29tIiwic3ViIjoiMjE2ZWZjMzEtZDQ4My00YmQ2LWFlYzctNGFkYzJkYTUwY2E1In0.h1iGvhzCcbSea_Hoi5oIcIgr_GyPjcKUGUXXD_AXWVKTMIml9e3UIbec2jf2gETK'
+-H'Authorization:eyJhbGciOiJIUyPjcKUGUXXD_AXWVKTMI...'
 ```

+In order to post text or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation`
+You must also specify the HTTP header as `Authorization: <token>` where `token` was obtained in `init` or other events
+ like: `new_text` or `new_image`.

 _Outgoing Message_ can be of 2 types:
 - **Text message**